Call now for help, 24 hours at (888) 426-6086

 Mitigating Physical Symptoms of Detox

 Managing the physical symptoms of withdrawal associated with the discontinuation of drugs is an important aspect of the detox process.
-At Pat Moore Foundation, we understand how the detox process affects the individual and we specialize in treating various drug addictions such as prescription drug addiction (barbiturates and benzodiazepines), methamphetamine, cocaine, marijuana, alcohol, and opiate derivatives such as heroin, OxyContin, Vicodin, Norco and codeine.
+At Pat Moore Foundation, we understand how the detox process affects the individual and we specialize in supporting patients who are detoxing from various drug addictions such as prescription drugs (barbiturates and benzodiazepines), methamphetamine, cocaine, marijuana, alcohol, and opiate derivatives such as heroin, OxyContin, Vicodin, Norco and codeine.
 While medical detox exclusively is rarely sufficient in terms of assisting addicts in achieving long-term abstinence, we also recommend residential treatment of up to 90 days (30-day minimum) in conjunction with a customized medical detox program.

 For more detailed information on Burprenorphine as well as Subutex and Suboxone, please see the following: Buprenorphine Treatment and Therapy, Subutex and Suboxone Q&A and Subutex Information